rezanikfal/Tutorials/React/Tips_Udemy.md

 - default formatter -> Prettier - Code formatter
 - format on save -> checked
 - ESLint run -> onSave
+## React Project Structure
+- **Public**
+  - index.html : In React and other SPAs the entry point is typically this HTML file that loads a JavaScript application
+- **src**
+  - index.js :   ```ReactDOM.render()``` renders the root component of the React application into the specified DOM element.
+  -  This is where the virtual DOM is connected to the actual DOM.
+  -  <App /> is the root component being rendered, and it's being injected into the HTML element with the id of ```root```.
 ## Pass State/EnevtHandler from parent to child :
 - It is a community convension to use `value` and `onChange`:
 ```javascript